top of page

 “I’m preparing space for the day.”

-“I’m caring for the vessel that carries my dreams.”
+“I’m nurturing the ground that carries my dreams.”

 “I’m choosing calm structure so I can feel safe and strong.”

-Let each action be for your inner child, not against her.
+Let each action be for your inner child, not against it.

 End With a Two-Minute Inner Dance